MartinMiles/Sifon/Sifon.UK.Website/index.md

 ## Features

 - functions with Sitecore versions 9.x and 10.0
-- backup, clean, restore selected Sitecore instance out-of-the-box with nice GUI
+- performs backup, clean, restore operations against selected Sitecore instance out-of-the-box with nice GUI
 - you can choose the above operations for webroot, xConnect, Identity Server, Horizon and Publishing Service sites (or them all)
-- support Sitecore Commerce of both 9.x and 10.x versions
+- supports Sitecore Commerce of both 9.x and 10.x versions
 - basic support for Sitecore in containers with Docker
 - supports and correctly handles instances installations outside `inetpub\wwwroot` folder
 - environment auto-detection: hostnames, bindings, installed Solr instances